syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if the dimension is a value that is equal to or smaller than zero.
+&#35;VALUE! - occurs if the dimension is a value that is equal to or smaller than zero.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img44.png)

+_MUNIT_

 ## Statistical functions